searchspring/competencies/competencies/getting-things-done.md

-# Competency - Getting Things Done GTD
+# Getting Things Done GTD

 A methodology for getting things out of your head into trusted systems so that tasks don't get done, and things you're not getting done aren't stressing you out.